islamux/dagger2-tut/app/src/main/java/com/islamux/dagger2tut/README.md

 # We create CoffeeModule to generate instance from the class we haven't access to it.

 # 2- @Provides above any function want to use it.

+# If we want to using inject dependencies from api or user: